cryotato/cryotato.github.io/_pages/shop.md

 ## Hexaphonique
 - The Hex picks up each string individually, so each string can have its own effects chain
 - A single 6 string guitar transforms into an orchestra of opportunity
+- Pitch detection midi output!
+- peaks of each string interpreted as knobs

+### Optical "Sympathetic Resonance" / Cross-Modulation:

+    Since each string's sensor is independent, you could digitally route the amplitude (or brightness data) of one string's signal to modulate an effect (filter cutoff, gain, panning, laser intensity) on another string.

+    Implication: Plucking the low E string could make the high E string "shimmer" or get brighter/fuzzier only when the low E is vibrating strongly.
+This creates artificial sympathetic resonance effects or complex internal modulation textures impossible with mono pickups.

 ## Pocketability for gigs and nomads
 - Mounts onto any string instrument